 In November 2020, Apple introduced the next generation of Macs based on their new M1 processor.
 The M1 architecture is similar to that of the Apple Bionic chips found in the iPhone and iPad mobile devices, enabling the new M1 Macs to install and run iPad applications in macOS.

-Using an M1 Mac you can install the Blueye App or the Blueye Observer app.
+Using an M1 or M2 Mac you can install the Blueye App or the Blueye Observer app.
 The M1 Mac Mini, with its full-size Ethernet, USB, and HDMI ports, is an excellent alternative for displaying the image from a Blueye on an external monitor.
 See our complete list of recommended devices for more information.